mickfuzz/phd4/_posts/2021-06-14-project-and-design-approaches.md

 Reflection
 Sustained Inquiry

+This break down is part of a summary of design elements of effective PBL by the pblworks.org website - http://tiny.cc/pblworks-gold

+### Computing and PBL

 Computing education is an excellent vehicle for a project-based approach to learning.
 As we explored in the introduction, the nature of digital making and the many flavours that are available provides a wide-range of choices of outputs.
 Projects that create real outcomes that the learner has a choice over are a great way to motivational factor (Blumenfeld).

 #### More about challenges and benefits of PBL